MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - Any file in the git repo is a blob.
-2. tree - TODO
+2. tree - Git's version of a directory.
+Can contain blobs or other trees.
-3. commit - TODO
+3. commit - Information relating to what changes were made on the repo along with who made the changes.
-4. repo - TODO
+4. repo - A place where all the files for a git project are stored.
-5. hash - TODO
+5. hash - Used for naming git objects.